poptomas/ner-pd/README.md

 python benchmark_experiment.py
 ```
 - defaults set to run on 10 000 sentences (data/seed0_10k.csv) with the best speed:F1-score ratio (otherwise, according to conducted
-measurments, the best predictive performance is available using spaCy transformer - en_core_web_trf)
+measurements, the best predictive performance is available using spaCy transformer - en_core_web_trf)

 - ```--mode``` - the choice of the NER model
   - sm, md, lg - transition-based models by spaCy